renekreijveld/macOS_PHP_local_development/README.md

 Regular updates will be published in this repository.
 Follow these <a href="../../blob/main/update.md">update instructions</a> to update your local scripts.

-Do you like this tool?
-Feel free to <a href="https://buymeacoffee.com/renekreijveld" target="_blank">buy me a coffee</a>.
+If you like this tool, please consider <a href="https://renekreijveld.nl/donate" target="_blank">a donation</a> to support further development.